Esmeralda Pimentel: Acting career on television

 After competing in Nuestra Belleza México, she decided to enter the "Centro de Educación Artística de Televisa (CEA)", to train as an actress.
 Her first acting offer came in 2009 when the producer Pedro Damián gave her a small role in the telenovela Verano de amor, where she played the character "Ada".
 Three years later, in 2012 she worked in the telenovela Abismo de pasión, an Angelli Nesma Medina production, where she shared credits with Angelique Boyer and David Zepeda.
 Her character was "Kenia Jasso Navarro" and her work in the telenovela earned her a Bravo Prize for the "Best New actress".
 That same year, the producers Roberto Gómez Fernández and Giselle González, gave her the opportunity to participate as an antagonist in Cachito de cielo, in which she starred alongside Maite Perroni, Pedro Fernández and Jorge Poza.
 She played the character of "Mara", a female journalist.
 A year later she participated in De que te quiero, te quiero, which was produced by Lucero Suárez.
 She was the antagonist and shared credits with Livia Brito and Juan Diego Covarrubias.

 In 2014, she had her first starring role in El color de la pasión produced by Roberto Gómez Fernández.
 Other cast members were Erick Elías and Claudia Ramírez.

 A year later, she works again with Lucero Suárez in La vecina.
 This is the second time that she works with Juan Diego Covarrubias and being protagonist of a telenovela.

-Few years after starring as a protagonist in Enamorándome de Ramón with José Ron and La bella y las bestias with Osvaldo Benavides, Pimentel announced that she would depart from Televisa as she quitted her contract with the television company for a time being, as she preferred to extend more creative freedom within her artistic and acting career by looking into different theater, television, and film projects.
+Few years after starring as a protagonist in Enamorándome de Ramón with José Ron and La bella y las bestias with Osvaldo Benavides, Pimentel announced that she would depart from Televisa and she left her contract with the television company for the time being, as she preferred to extend more creative freedom within her artistic and acting career by looking into different theater, television, and film projects.